 Welcome to the Macedon Ranges Sustainability Group or MRSG

-Please note: The screening of the highlights of the International film festival (as previously advertised) has now been rescheduled to August.
+Please note: The screening of the highlights of the International film festival are scheduled for August.
+Details coming soon.

 “As long as the general population is passive, apathetic, diverted to consumerism or hatred of the vulnerable, then the powerful will do as they please and those that survive will be left to contemplate.”
 Noam Chomsky